 If is a tuple of sort , and is an -type, we say that realizes the type if the type of is .

-Let be a subset of the model .
+More generally, let be a subset of the model .
 If we also allow parameters from in our formulas, we can form types over .
 We say that a model is -saturated if all types over for are realized.

 Saturated models always exist (maybe modulo some large cardinal assumptions.)
-For example, an -saturated elementary extension of the natural numbers equipped with their usual ordering just looks like with -many copies of stacked on top, each of them containing points at infinity.
+For example, an -saturated elementary extension of the natural numbers equipped with their usual ordering just looks like with -many copies of stacked on top, each of them comprising points at infinity.

 In modern model theory it is customary to work in a Grothendieck universe-sized or class-sized monster model, so that all types over small parameter sets are realized.
 Inside a monster things often get more explicitly geometric.
-For example, two tuples and in will have the same type if and only if they are -conjugate, i.e. lie in the same orbit of the automorphism group of the monster, and in the presence of two constants the syntactic category is Barr-effective (i.e. eliminates imaginary elements) if and only if all definable sets can be coded: for all there exists a tuple such that any automorphism which fixes setwise fixes pointwise.
+For example, two tuples and in will have the same type if and only if they are -conjugate, i.e. lie in the same orbit of the automorphism group of the monster, and in the presence of two constants the syntactic category is Barr-exact (i.e. eliminates imaginary elements) if and only if all definable sets can be coded: for all there exists a tuple such that any automorphism which fixes setwise fixes pointwise.

+Types generalize points by replacing them with their principal ultrafilters of definable sets.
 The simplest first order theories are generalizations of algebraic geometry where points correspond to special (e.g. maximal, prime) ideals in a ring; types generalize points in some of such cases.
 Other “spectral” intuition also applies.

 Finally, one may expand the model a larger model .
 The elements of automorphism group of the larger model will move the “points” around and a type will become an orbit for the larger model .
 This point of view is used especially for the generalization, so called Galois types.